Web mail | LearnJCU | Contacts | Bulletins | Campus Maps

 Intent

-The Policy intends to provide guidelines for the consumption of alcohol on University property.
-Nothing in this Policy is intended to take away the individual’s responsibility with regard to alcohol.
+This policy provides guidelines for the consumption of alcohol on University property.
+Nothing in this Policy is intended to negate the individual’s responsibility with regard to alcohol.

 The University reserves the right to refuse approval of an event at its sole discretion.